dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Dr.Duncan Coutts:**
 you don't do it by crippling
-you do it by encoding but but yes you can ask all is a really good language for encoding yourselves for writing conventions and languages that are
+you do it by encoding but yes you can ask all is a really good language for encoding yourselves for writing conventions and languages that are